cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/4-consensus.md

 </HighlightBox>

-In pBFT, a replica is a network node that maintains a full copy of the ledger state. pBFT is a three-phase protocol, in which the client sends a request to a so-called primary.
-In the first phase, the primary broadcasts the request with a sequence number to the replicas.
-Then the replicas agree on the sequence number and create a message.

-When a threshold of agreement is reached by the replicas, which is akin to sufficient co-signers, the message is verified.
-The replicas agree on the overall order of transactions within a view.
-The broader network is informed about transaction blocks when they are finalized.
-That is to say, they are signed by sufficient replicas.
+In pBFT, a **replica** is a network node that maintains a full copy of the ledger state.
+Periodically, a "primary" replica is selected to create a new block, and it broadcasts a message containing an order of transactions to the other replicas for approval.
+When a threshold of agreement is reached, the message is verified.
+The broader network is informed about transaction blocks when they are finalized (signed by sufficient replicas).

 pBFT brings two main advantages to consensus on blockchains:

-* **Energy efficiency:** consensus is achieved without having to conduct expensive computations such as in PoW algorithms.
+* **Energy efficiency:** consensus is achieved without having to conduct expensive computations, such as in PoW algorithms.
-* **Transaction finality:** once a block is finalized, it is immutable and with it all included transactions.
+* **Transaction finality:** once a block is finalized it is immutable, as are all the included transactions.

-This of course is a very simplified presentation.
+This of course is a very simplified presentation!

+## CometBFT and consensus in the interchain

-While most consensus implementations are tightly coupled with a particular blockchain project, **CometBFT** is a toolkit that focuses on simplifying the process of creating blockchains (among others) by offering a decentralized consensus mechanism called CometBFT.
-CometBFT's decentralized consensus engine runs its own public blockchain.
+While most consensus implementations are tightly coupled with a particular blockchain project, the interchain focuses on simplifying the process of creating blockchains (among others) by offering a decentralized consensus mechanism called **CometBFT**.

+CometBFT's engine runs its own public blockchain.
 It differs from Ethereum on its consensus protocol, as it uses the concept of validators who need to bind funds to validate, and who then validate blocks over the course of a certain number of rounds.

-As the reader might guess, Cosmos relies on CometBFT.
-It offers the most mature Byzantine Fault Tolerance, transaction finality, and a great deal of flexibility - flexibility that is passed to the developers of custom blockchains built with the Cosmos SDK.
+CometBFT offers the most mature Byzantine Fault Tolerance, transaction finality, and a great deal of flexibility - flexibility that is passed to the developers of custom blockchains built with the Cosmos SDK.

 <HighlightBox type="info">